 2) Be considerate and show solidarity

-The pandemic has affected millions of people globally, so it is vital that a company’s message is empathetic and their approach to public relations and marketing considerate.
-Of course, it’s always a good idea to offer the reader some entertaining content to take their mind off whatever is happening, but humour should be used wisely and minimally.
+The pandemic has affected millions of people globally.
+For this reason, it’s important that any messages you share are empathetic and your approach to public relations and marketing is considerate.
+Of course, it’s always a good idea to offer the reader some entertaining content to take their mind off whatever is happening.
+Even so, humor should be used wisely and minimally.
 Ultimately, during a pandemic, brands should focus more on solving problems, bringing people together, and helping others out.

 Providing help through donating, volunteering, or collaborating with other businesses helps companies increase their community support, goodwill, and brand awareness.